banksfinn/texting-reminders/README.md

 ## Delete past
 `Delete past` will delete all items that have already happened.

+## Reset {day}
+`Reset {day}` will remove all items from a given day, using the same date parsing as that that was used for setting up reminders

 # Parameters

 Set with the following structure: